-However, you’ll need to use an activation key or other accepted methods to activate Windows 10 once the trial period elapses.
+However, once the trial period elapses, you’ll need to use an activation key or other accepted methods to activate Windows 10.

 Is it illegal to install Windows 10 without a license?

-Installing Windows 10 without having a license isn’t illegal.
-What’s illegal, however, is activating Windows 10 through dubious means without using the officially recognized methods.
+Installing it without having a license isn’t illegal.
+However, activating Windows 10 through dubious means without using officially recognized methods is illegal.

-Therefore, in case you opt to activate Windows 10 after the trial period, you’ll want to use methods approved by Microsoft like the KMS key, Microsoft Toolkit, Product key, and KMSpico.
+Therefore, if you activate it after the trial period, you’ll want to use methods approved by Microsoft, like the KMS key, Microsoft Toolkit, Product key, and KMSpico.